LAR/lincolnbeet_dataset/README.md

-And the characteristics of the items present in the dataset are:
+In addition, we provide the characteristics of each of the classes within the dataset.

 |                 |  Sugar beet  | weed plants |